Philip III, Latin Emperor

-Philip II (1329 – 25 November 1373) of the Angevin house, was Prince of Achaea and Taranto, and titular Latin Emperor of Constantinople (as Philip III) from 1364 to his death in 1373.
+Philip III (1329 – 25 November 1373) of the Angevin house, was titular Latin Emperor of Constantinople, as well as Prince of Achaea and Taranto (as Philip II), from 1364 to his death in 1373.

-He was the son of Philip I of Taranto and Catherine of Valois.
+He was the son of Philip, King of Albania and Prince of Taranto, and Catherine II, Latin Empress.
 Upon the execution of his cousin Charles, Duke of Durazzo, in 1348, he succeeded as King of Albania.
 Shortly after, his older brother Louis married their first cousin, Joanna I of Naples, and became king.
 In April 1355, Philip married Joanna's younger sister, Maria of Calabria.

 In 1364, Philip succeeded as titular Latin Emperor of Constantinople and Prince of Achaea and Taranto on the death of his oldest brother, Robert.

 Maria died in 1366.
 On 20 October 1370, Philip married yet another Angevin, Elizabeth of Slavonia, former heir presumptive to the throne of Hungary.
 He died on 25 November 1373 in Taranto.

 All his children had died young.
 His heir was his sister's son James of Baux.